 If your wireless network is just for mobile devices, there'll be plenty of bandwidth to go around.

 Streaming an HD video to your phone or tablet consumes about 5 megabits per second.
-So if that's all you're using, you don't have to worry all that.
+There's enough bandwidth on a wireless network for more than a few devices to stream 5 megabits per second.

-There's enough bandwidth there to play with for a few desktop and laptop computers as well.
+There's enough bandwidth there for a few desktop and laptop computers as well.

-But computers will put a lot more traffic through the network.
+But these computers can put a lot more traffic through the network.
 You'll be loading large project files and email attachments, and synchronising your work with your file server or to the cloud.